weakphish/dots/README.md

-Dotfiles, managed with GNU Stow
+# Dotfiles, managed with GNU Stow

+# What
 **Code Editor**: Neovim, with JetBrains IDEs for large refactors/debugging.

 **Shell:** Fish